kvutien/Tutorial-guestbook/README.md

 Now you'll have a local development environment backed by the NEAR TestNet!
 Running `yarn dev` will tell you the URL you can visit in your browser to see the app.

+**Note for Mac user with M1 chip**: `yarn` will throw an error because the node module **HID** is not ARM64-compliant and needs to be rebuilt, but the `make` failed.
+This module is optional so this error can be ignored.
+Just type again `yarn dev` to run the local blockchain backend.

+Open in Chrome the URL http://localhost:1234.
+It displays the GuestBook app's welcome page.
+Play with it.

+1. Clicking on "Log in" shows a blockchain connection request (as with Ethereum's Metamask).
+You'll be request to give "limited permission": this is a concept that doesn't exist on Ethereum.
+2. When you submit a message without donation, you post a message but don't do any bmockchain transaction.
+3. When you submit with donation (the minimum amount is 0.01 NEAR) you'll see that the dApp does a transaction.

+That's all.
+Let's close the browser page and explore the code.

 Exploring The Code
 ==================